dsanz/liferay-translation-sync-tool/README.md

 ### Actions
 ##### Synchronizing Liferay source code and pootle
-`-r, --pootle2repo`

-Exports translations from Pootle to Liferay source code.
-First, saves pootle data into Language*.properties files, makes some processing to the files, then commits them into a branch named $EXPORT_BRANCH (created from a fresh copy of working branch) and pushes it to the configured remote repository.
-Then sends a pull request to the branch maintainer.
-Repositiry, Working branch and maintainer github nick name are configurable (see conf directory)

-`-p, --repo2pootle`
+`-s, --sync`

 Updates in Pootle the set of translatable available in the Language.properties files from a fresh copy of master (or specified branch).
-After that, updates all translations that have been committed to master (or specified branch) since last commit done by the tool as a result of -r action.
-This allows developers to commit translations directly on master (or specified branch) w/o using Pootle.
+After that, updates all translations that have been \

-`-R, --repo2pootle2repo`

-Runs a complete roundrtip from with -p, then with -r
+committed to master which are untranslated in pootle.
+In addition, exports all translations in pootle to the source code and generates one pull reuqest per configured repository.

-`-s, --rescanfile`
+`-r, --rescanfile`

 Instructs Pootle to rescan filesystem to update the filenames in the DB.
 This basically avoids doing the same using the UI (saving a lot of time).In addition, corrects any filename not matching Language_<locale>.properties naming convention